 Liquidity is also affected by the level of deposits and other customer payables, principally at LFB.
-To the extent that such deposits and other customer payables rise or fall, this has a corresponding impact on liquidity held at LFB, with the majority of such amounts generally being recorded in "deposits with banks and short-term investments", or in "investments" for interest-bearing deposits having original maturities of greater than three months.
-In the year ended December 31, 2016, as reflected on the consolidated statements of financial condition, "deposits and other customer payables" decreased as compared to December 31, 2015.
-In the same period, interest-bearing deposits recorded in "investments" also decreased, this being partially offset by an increase in "deposits with banks and short-term investments".
+To the extent that such deposits and other customer payables rise or fall, this has a corresponding impact on liquidity held at LFB, with the majority of such amounts generally being recorded in "deposits with banks and short-term investments".
+In the year ended December 31, 2017, as reflected on the consolidated statements of financial condition, both "deposits with banks and short-term investments" and "deposits and other customer payables" increased as compared to December 31, 2016, due to a higher level of LFB customer-related demand deposits, primarily from clients and funds managed by LFG.